Tips & Resources

 Some general tips based on our experience of fishing at the ponds over the last five years

 - spinning rigs around 5’6″ to 7 foot in length with a reasonable reel are well suited for younger children.
 They can use them with a float located 1 to 2 m above the hook in all three ponds and also with a spinner/lure in the large pond.
 The Trust has used a Killwell kids spinning rig , Black Shadow rod and BS 330 reel , for the last five years and these have proven to be ideal.
-Spinners and lures are not permitted in the two smaller ponds as they tend to frighten the fish and put them off the bite making them harder for everyone to catch.
+Spinners and lures including soft baits are not permitted in the two smaller ponds as they tend to frighten the fish and put them off the bite making them harder for everyone to catch.

 - Fly rods can be used although children need to be able to handle the larger rod and the casting motion.